Is Your Teen Facing an Underage DUI in Sarasota? Get Immediate Legal Help

 First Offense:

-Substance Abuse Course: If BAC is 0.05% or higher, mandatory completion of a substance abuse evaluation and education course (DUI program), and the license remains suspended until the course is complete.
+Substance Abuse Course: BAC of 0.05% or above triggers a required evaluation and completion of a DUI program; the license remains suspended until the course ends.

 Standard DUI (Florida Statute § 316.193) for Underage Drivers - BAC 0.08% or Higher, or Impairment